simonwiles/docker-mailserver/docs/content/config/advanced/ipv6.md

 ### Why does this happen?

-When the host network receives a connection to a containers published port, it is routed to the containers internal network managed by Docker (_typically a bridge network_).
+When the host network receives a connection to a container's published port, it is routed to the containers internal network managed by Docker (_typically a bridge network_).

 By default, the Docker daemon only assigns IPv4 addresses to containers, thus it will only accept IPv4 connections (_unless a `docker-proxy` process is listening, which the default daemon setting `userland-proxy: true` enables_).
 With the daemon setting `userland-proxy: true` (default), IPv6 connections from the host can also be accepted and routed to containers (_even when they only have IPv4 addresses assigned_). `userland-proxy: false` will require the container to have atleast an IPv6 address assigned.